 Why I’m Not Smiling

-I can never remember to write in the damn book.
+I just can never remember to write in the darn thing.

 It’s not that I don’t share the pure comedic gold that comes out of Abby’s mouth.
 I’m sure my across-the-walkway cubemate is sick of hearing the stories.